 Accounts are the central starting point for Hedera.
-Accounts are stored on the public ledger and are required to pay transaction fees.
-Accounts hold hbars which are used to pay for the transction fees.
+Accounts are stored on the public ledger and hold hbars which are used to pay for the transaction and query fees.

 Accounts are comprised of: